szwen/familyConf/README.md

 We chose path to the meeting to be: meet.google.com/<MEETINGID>
 Due to the requirements of Google Meet, we need to have set up a gmail account in the Raspi, as well as to have sent to that account an invite to that meeting.

+3. Join the meeting: in all the meeting programs we have seen, there is always a last step of joining the meeting by clicking a button.
+To automate it we propose Selenium, which allows to use hooks in the web app. https://www.selenium.dev/documentation/en/webdriver/

 ### 4. Remote control / troubleshooting

-This might be the best (although not ideal) solution for updating configurations, as well as for starting the meeting in remote.
-In case we use a full remote solution, we'll still need **step 3.1** (automated or manual) in order to choose the correct source for the TV, however we can skip **step 3.2**.
+This might be the best (although not ideal) solution for updating configurations, setting up the camera drivers, as well as for starting the meeting remotely if needed.
+In case we use a this remote solution to run the meetings, we'll still need **step 3.1** (automated or manual) in order to choose the correct source for the TV, however we can skip **step 3.2**.

 Follow the steps to enable VNC: https://www.raspberrypi.org/documentation/remote-access/vnc/
-- Activate VNC server in the raspi
+- Activate VNC server in the Raspi
-- Create a realVNC account to be able to connect to the raspi from another network
+- Create a realVNC account to be able to connect to the Raspi from another network
+- Install the VNC client in the controller device and start managing the Raspi remotely!

 ## Questions